Charts have been used to communicate information clearly and effectively for centuries.

 But with Venngage, creating less conventional charts like bubble clouds, treemaps, icon charts, pyramids, timelines, word clouds, tables and maps is just as easy.

-With all of these options, how should you choose the best chart for your data?
+With all of these different options and ways to customize your designs, how should you choose the best chart for your data?

 You should pick charts based two things: